NativeDynamics/NeutriumJS.thermo.IAPWS97/README.md

 	src/NeutriumJS.Steam.js
 	src/NeutriumJS.Steam_PT.js

-To enable calculation of steam properties using pressure and entropy or pressure and enthalpy in addition to the base requirements above you need to include either/both of the following files as appropriate:
+To enable calculation of steam properties using pressure-entropy or pressure-enthalpy in addition to the base requirements above you need to include either/both of the following files as appropriate:

 	src/NeutriumJS.Steam_PS.js
 	src/NeutriumJS.Steam_PH.js